maxmahlke/classy/docs/core.rst

         | ``phase``           | ``float``         | The phase angle at the epoch of observation in degree.                                                                                                  |
         +---------------------+-------------------+---------------------------------------------------------------------------------------------------------------------------------------------------------+

+        The computation of the phase angle from the epoch of observation uses the `Miriade <https://ssp.imcce.fr/webservices/miriade/>`_ webservice.
+The query results are cached to speed up repeated queries.

         All public spectra further have the attributes below, while additional attributes are available on a per-source basis, see the individual repository descriptions.